 - Leverage our existing media network to secure high-value editorial coverage for your brand.

-In addition, Plant Powered Press will measure the effectiveness of our publicity campaign by providing a comprehensive post-campaign report.
-Our post-campaign will evaluate every press clipping in terms of its audience size, demographics, and the equivalent advertising cost (termed the ‘publicity value’.)
+In addition, Plant Powered Press will measure the effectiveness of our PR efforts by providing a comprehensive post-campaign report.
+Our post-campaign report will evaluate every press clipping in terms of its audience size, demographics, and equivalent advertising cost (termed the ‘publicity value’.)

-For example, we were recently able to secure $125,000 in publicity value for our client Cale & Daughters, based on the real-time advertising rates for major newspapers such as The Sydney Morning Herald, The Age, and Brisbane Times.
+For example, we were recently able to secure $125,000 in publicity value for our client Cale & Daughters.
+This valuation reflects current advertising rates for the newspapers that featured Cale & Daughters in their Business columns, including The Sydney Morning Herald, The Age, and Brisbane Times.

 Finally, it’s important to remember that publicists work both proactively and reactively.
 If you are in a situation where ‘bad publicity’ arises, publicists should be your go-to experts for crisis management.
 We understand the communications strategies that can minimise damage to your brand, and help to rebuild trust with your audience.